evelyne24/system-design-checklist/README.md

 ## How I came up with the checklist

-The [AWS Solution Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/) exam asks 60+ scenario-based questions in 120 minutes.
+The [AWS Solution Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/) exam (_Why, you ask?
+Because I felt I needed to contribute to AWS's bottom line, you know...pull them out of the red_) asks 60+ scenario-based questions in 120 minutes.
 While I was learning, I came up with a mental checklist to:

 - extract the system requirements from the question
 - determine the desired system properties